 Each floor contains pages from either the "Tales From The Barbs" comic or "YB Catalog."
 There are also stamps to be collected that require the player to complete a small rhythm mini-game.

 The Waiting Room is a hub world where the player can interact with NPCs to unlock or purchase upgrades.
-Below are a list of its several functions:
+Below is a list of its several functions:

 Allows the player to return to the Hater Arcade and also heals them back to full health.